 The University does not have a policy permitting a specific number of cuts or absences from class.
 Each instructor establishes an attendance policy for his or her classes and must inform students in writing of the policy at the beginning of the term.
 However, the student’s grades shall not be affected negatively solely due to absence from class because of participation in University-sanctioned events.
-Such University-sanctioned activities may include, but are not limited to: intercollegiate competition, participation on the forensics team, and field trips.
-Class absence due to University-sanctioned participation does not in any way excuse students from completing class preparations, assignments, examinations, or projects.
+Class absence due to University-sanctioned participation does not in any way excuse students from completing class preparations, assignments, examinations, projects, etc.

 Last Date of Attendance

 The Department of Veterans Affairs also requires the institution to determine if a student who receives Veterans Educational Benefits stops attending class.
 If so, the student is no longer entitled to benefits.
-Section 21.4203 of Title 38 Subsection (d), in particular, states that “when a veteran or eligible person interrupts or terminates his or her training for any reason, including unsatisfactory conduct or progress, or when he or she changes the number of hours of credit or attendance,” this fact must be reported to the Department of Veterans Affairs by the school.
+Section 21.4203 of Title 38 Subsection (d) states “when a veteran or eligible person interrupts or terminates his or her training for any reason, including unsatisfactory conduct or progress, or when he or she changes the number of hours of credit or attendance...” this fact must be reported to the Department of Veterans Affairs by the school.

 Military Leave of Absence

 If a student member of the Armed Forces receives orders to deploy or temporally transfer stations for an extended period, that student may be afforded a Military Leave of Absence.
 The student must notify CSU Pueblo of military service and their intention to return to school as follows:

 Notification of Military Service